 When comparing Wing IDE vs IDLE, the Slant community recommends Wing IDE for most people.
-In the question“What are the best Python IDEs?”
-Wing IDE is ranked 10th while IDLE is ranked 26th.
+In the question“What are the best Python IDEs or editors?”
+Wing IDE is ranked 8th while IDLE is ranked 27th.

 Ranked in these QuestionsQuestion Ranking